banana-galaxy/csv_graphing/README.md

 ## running

+**graphing.py** and **config.json** are now available to do all the work.
+You only need these two files along with all the data files in one directory, then change the config to your liking and run graphing.py :)

+***

 **main.py** does everything described below in the right order and displays a graph, just make sure *all* the files as well as *all* the scripts are *all* in the same directory.
 Then simply do:
 > python3 main.py